 This formula reflects the weights of both objects as well as the space between them to find the force of gravity on an item.

 - Use the right metric units.
 You will have to use metric units for this precise formula.
 The weights of the items must be in kilos (kg), and the range must be in meters (m).
 Before going on with the math, you must adapt to these units.

 - Find the weight of the thing under study.
 You can weigh the smaller things on a gauge or balance to find out their mass in grams.
-For larger objects, find up the probable weight in a list or online.
+For larger objects, find the probable weight in a list or online.
 For most science tasks, you will already have the weight of the item.

 - Calculate the space between two items.
-If you would like to measure the effects of gravity between the earth and an object, you should first know how far the entity is from the earth’s core.
+If you would like to measure the effects of gravity between the Earth and an object, you should first know how far the entity is from the Earth’s core.

 - Complete the formula.
-Once you’ve set your equation’s parameters, you can input it in and analyze.
+Once you’ve set your equation’s parameters, you can input it in and analyze it.
 Check that all of your measurements are metric and on the proper scale.
 You should express the mass in kilos, and the length in meters.
 Use the right order of analysis to solve the equation.